Glastonbury and Street

 That does not answer every question about who may run the site in future.

-But Nub News did not find records showing Tor Leisure is being freely sold off for development, or that Town Deal money was paid directly to Fusion Lifestyle before it went into administration.
+But Nub News did not find records showing Tor Leisure is being freely sold off for development.

 Why we keep revisiting this story